Repulsive fermions and shell effects on the surface of a sphere: Non-interacting fermion gas

 Unlike bosons, for which it is natural to separate the condensate - the lowest energy level - from the excited states, no analogous decomposition is meaningful for fermions.
 As a result, taking the limit $R \to +\infty$ inevitably reduces the problem to that of a flat infinite two-dimensional system.
-For fermions the semiclassical approximation cannot capture curvature effects (such as the finite size of the sphere), as shown instead in Ref. \cite{BECsphere} for bosons, because any explicit dependence on $R$ is lost.
-An accurate description, therefore, necessarily requires retaining the discrete nature of the single-particle spectrum on the sphere, even if it does not allow for obtaining analytical results.
+For fermions, the semiclassical approximation cannot capture curvature effects (such as the finite size of the sphere), as shown instead in Ref. \cite{BECsphere} for bosons, because any explicit dependence on $R$ is lost.
+An accurate description therefore necessarily requires retaining the discrete nature of the single-particle spectrum on the sphere: the information on the finite size of the system will be encoded within the summations over the discrete angular momenta $l$.
+Unfortunately, this comes with a price, as the presence of the sums prevents us from obtaining analytical results.

+In Fig. \ref{fig 1}-(b) we compare the flat two-dimensional equation of state $\mu_\parallel(n, T)$ - provided by the semiclassical approximation - with the exact result on the sphere, $\mu_\parallel(n, T, R)$.
+The latter is obtained by numerically inverting Eq. (\ref{Average number}), which is in turn also evaluated numerically (see Appendix \ref{Appendix B} for more details), fixing the average number of fermions $N$ on the sphere.
+In particular, we plot the chemical potential per particle, $\mu_\parallel/N$, which is made dimensionless by introducing the sphere energy scale $\zeta=\hbar^2/(mR^2)$.
+Accordingly, all the other quantities are also made dimensionless, so that Eq. (\ref{mu as funct of n semiclass}) assumes the dimensionless form